Filter By

 Read More

 His research focuses on eighteenth and nineteenth century Jewish intellectual History in Central and Western Europe.
-This includes work on the German-Jewish Enlightenment, and most especially on the writings of Moses Mendelssohn; on the rise of Wissenschaft des Judentums and the Reform movement; and on the study of the Bible, particularly Biblical Criticism, in the modern era.
-He has recently completed a an annotated translation of Mendelssohn's Hebrew writings (edited with David Sorkin) that will be published as part of the Yale Judaica Series in 2018.
+This includes work on the German-Jewish Enlightenment, and most especially on the writings of Moses Mendelssohn; on the rise of Wissenschaft des Judentums and the Reform movement; and on the study of the Bible in the modern era.
+He completed an annotated translation of Mendelssohn's Hebrew writings (edited with David Sorkin) that was published as part of the Yale Judaica Series in 2018.
+He is currently working with Marc Brettler (Bible, Duke University) on a study of the Jewish reception of biblical criticism from the 18th century to the present.

 Read Less